kgopotsop07/Targeted-Sequencing-analysis-pipeline-for-Breast-Cancer/README.md

 * Manually download the fasta file reference from NCBI Genbank:
     - human genome reference file GRCh37/hg19 reference fasta file or
     - human genome reference file GRCh38/hg38 reference fasta file

+When preparing targeted sequencing libraries, a panel is usually used, which targets specific regions within a set number of genes of interest.
+The library panel usually comes with a specific file called a Browser Extensible Data (.bed) file, which helps you remove off-target regions.
+Once used, falsely mapped reads will be filtered off, leaving you with target-specific regions, all of which were accounted for duplicates (duplicates are marked-off in the process).

 ### 2. Workflow diagram